laminas/laminas-cache/docs/book/psr16.md

 exceptions and modifies the return value and/or disables throwing the exception, a false positive return value could occur.

-As such, we recommend that if you wish to use zend-cache to provide a PSR-16 adapter, you audit the plugins you use with your adapter to ensure that you will get consistent, correct behavior for `delete()` and `deleteMultiple()` operations.
+As such, we recommend that if you wish to use laminas-cache to provide a PSR-16 adapter, you audit the plugins you use with your adapter to ensure that you will get consistent, correct behavior for `delete()` and `deleteMultiple()` operations.